-The capstone project incorporates evidence-based strategies for implementing and achieving health care outcomes such as a significant pilot study, a program evaluation project, a quality improvement project, or a practice change initiative derived from translational science and the DNP role.
-The capstone project serves as a foundation for future scholarly practice and is reviewed and evaluated by an academic community.
+The capstone incorporates evidence-based strategies for implementing and achieving health care outcomes such as a significant pilot study, a program evaluation project, a quality improvement project, or a practice change initiative derived from translational science and the DNP role.
+The capstone serves as a foundation for future scholarly practice and is reviewed and evaluated by an academic community.

 Healthcare leadership experience is broadly defined as a formal position in some type of role well beyond an entry level nursing position such as nursing director, chief nursing officer, vice president of nursing, program director or coordinator, or community or government agency coordinator or director.
 We encourage applicants with a variety of experiences across the spectrum of healthcare including acute care systems, community settings, public agencies, and the healthcare insurance and product industry.

 Individuals with practice doctorates are the most highly educated and qualified practitioners in their fields.
 Instead of focusing primarily on research and teaching, those with practice doctorates use their education and expertise in leadership roles on the front lines of their professions.
 They are also highly qualified to teach the next generation of clinicians and leaders.

 Yes, a part-time study degree plan is available for those DNP students who determine the part-time plan is best suited for their particular situation.

 Yes however it is important to be aware that the DNP program is very challenging and requires typically up to 30 or more hours per week of study time.
 It is important to have a supportive network including your supervisor during your time in the DNP program.

 DNP classes begin in June of every year.

 Classes are both on-line and in "executive sessions" over 3 - 4 days on-campus at 3 times during the semester.
 Class dates are usually Thursday, Friday and Saturday.
 You can expect to travel nine times a year.